Galera Therapeutics Inc. (GRTX) can beat the pack with these strategies

-As of Tuesday, Galera Therapeutics Inc.’s (NASDAQ:GRTX) stock closed at $1.97, down from $2.29 the previous day.
-While Galera Therapeutics Inc. has underperformed by -13.97%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, GRTX fell by -13.22%, with highs and lows ranging from $2.75 to $1.12, whereas the simple moving average jumped by 22.28% in the last 200 days.
+In Friday’s session, Galera Therapeutics Inc. (NASDAQ:GRTX) marked $1.72 per share, up from $1.59 in the previous session.
+While Galera Therapeutics Inc. has overperformed by 8.18%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, GRTX fell by -33.33%, with highs and lows ranging from $2.75 to $1.12, whereas the simple moving average jumped by 6.80% in the last 200 days.

 Top 5 Undervalued Stocks To Own In 2023